hitch-fr/Desiccant/README.md

   <a href="https://hitch.fr"><img src="./assets/license.svg" alt="License"></a>
 </p>

-## Description
+## About Desiccant
-Managing your certificates has never been so easy.

-Effortlessly create, renew and automate your X509 certificates with only pure BASH.
-If like me, you dont necessarily want to provision or install on each and every server, technologies like snap or python that come with Certbot, Desiccant might suite your needs.
+Make your certificates management a breeze.
+Desiccant has a comprehensive JSON configuration system that let you effortlessly create, renew or automate your X509 certificates with only pure BASH.
+If like me, you don't necessarily want to install technologies like snap or python on each of your servers, Desiccant could meet your needs.

+Under the hood, Desiccant uses

+- [JQ](https://github.com/stedolan/jq.git) as a JSON Processor
+- [Bash-TPL](https://github.com/TekWizely/bash-tpl.git) as a templating engine
+- [Dehydrated](https://github.com/dehydrated-io/dehydrated.git) as an ACME client
+- [Dehydrated-ovh](https://github.com/hitch-fr/dehydrated-ovh.git) as a Dehydrated hook

 ## Release